 DIY Difficulty: Intermediate to difficult

-6. Oil Filter Housing Leak
+6. BMW N52 Oil Filter Housing Leak

 Similar to the valve cover gasket deteriorating over time, this also frequently happens on the oil filter housing gasket.
 The gasket seals the oil filter housing to the engine block/cylinder head, and is the most common oil leak found in N52 and all N5x engines, along with the one listed above.

 All oil leaks are serious, but the oil filter housing leak is the most serious as it can destroy your whole engine if ignored.
 If your leak becomes big enough, oil will seep all the way down to the serpentine belt, and cover the serpentine belt with oil.
 Once this happens, it is only inevitable for the belt to slip off.
 When it slips off, it goes backwards and gets caught by the timing cover, which chews it up, resulting in pieces of the serpentine belt going through the front crank seal and into the engine.
-This can kill your engine, or best case result in a few thousand dollars of repairs.
+This can kill your engine, or, best case, a few thousand dollars of repairs.

 N52 Oil Filter Houston Leak Symptoms: